-We receive a substantial portion of our revenue through the PACE program, which accounted for 99.6% and 99.5% of our revenue for the years ended June 30, 2021 and 2020, respectively.
+We receive a substantial portion of our revenue through the PACE program, which accounted for 99.8% and 99.8% of our revenue for the years ended June 30, 2023 and 2022, respectively.
 As a result, our operations are dependent on government funding levels for PACE programs.
 Any changes that limit or reduce general PACE funding, such as reductions in or limitations of reimbursement amounts or rates under programs, reductions in funding of programs, expansion of benefits, services or treatments under programs without adequate funding, could have a material adverse effect on our business, results of operations, financial condition and cash flows.

 The PACE programs and their respective reimbursement rates, payment structures and rules are subject to frequent change.
 These include statutory and regulatory changes, rate adjustments (including retroactive adjustments), administrative or executive orders and government funding restrictions, all of which may materially adversely affect the PACE rates at which we are compensated for our services.
 Budget pressures can lead federal and state governments to reduce or place limits on reimbursement rates and payment structures under PACE.
 Implementation of these and other types of measures has in the past and could in the future result in substantial reductions in our revenue and operating margins.
-Legislation enacted in 2011 requires CMS to sequester or reduce all

-Medicare payments, including payments to PACE organizations, by two percent per year for a period of years.
-Subsequent legislation extended these cuts through 2030, but legislation enacted in 2020 suspended the cuts during the pandemic.
-Currently, the 2% cuts under sequestration are scheduled to be reinstated in 2022, which once reinstated will negatively impact our revenue.
-We cannot predict what other deficit reduction, other payment reduction or budget enforcement initiatives may be proposed by Congress, whether Congress will attempt to restructure or suspend sequestration or the impact sequestration, other payment reductions or budget enforcement initiatives may have on our business.
+Legislation enacted in 2011 requires CMS to sequester or reduce all Medicare payments, including payments to PACE organizations, by 2% per year for a period of years.
+Subsequent legislation extended these cuts through 2030, which cuts negatively impact our revenue.
+We cannot predict what other deficit reduction, other payment reduction or budget enforcement initiatives may be proposed by Congress, which could impact our business, including whether Congress will attempt to increase, restructure or suspend sequestration.